edaberfin-sinapli/Analysis-of-Loan-Repayment-Terms-of-Different-Banks-Using-Excel-and-Selection-of-the-Best-Option/README.md

 ## Tools Used

 - Microsoft Excel
 - PMT and other financial formulas

+- Note: The Excel file used for the analysis (including formulas and details) has not been included in this public repository.
+It can be shared via a Google Drive link upon request to interested employers.
+- Not: Analizlerde kullanılan Excel dosyası (formüller ve ayrıntılar) public repoya eklenmemiştir. İlgilenen işverenlerle talep üzerine Google Drive linki üzerinden paylaşabilirim.